A Stunning Book of PSF Photography

 "The photographs [are] so magnetic and daring, they make you want to see the show you've just seen," wrote art and theatre critic Geoff Gehman in an issue of the PSF newsletter, The Quill.

 Shot during the final dress rehearsal, the photographs are unrehearsed – though Lee might get a few notes from a director, e.g. "Someone will jump out of that window at the top of the next scene."

 "After 20 years and shooting hundreds of productions, Lee has an uncanny sense of the moment," says Mulcahy.
 "This book of photographs captures the ephemeral: the defining moment of a character, of a performance, of a play."

 A builder by profession and a photographer by avocation, Lee Butz chronicles the work of the Pennsylvania Shakespeare Festival.
 His camera captures the work of artists, changing the ephemeral to the enduring.

-PSF patrons have the first opportunity to purchase the book at the special introductory price of $48, a 20% savings.
+PSF patrons may purchase the book at the special price of $48, a 20% savings.
 Orders may also be placed by calling 610.282.9455, ext.
-2, and the books will be available in the lobby this summer.
+2, and the books are available in the lobby during the summer.